-TARDIES: Any Howar Middle school student who is late for a class, but arrives within five (5) minutes of its start without a pass will be considered tardy for that class.
+Any Howar Middle school student who is late for a class, but arrives within five (5) minutes of its start without a pass will be considered tardy for that class.
 Any student who arrives after five (5) minutes without a pass will be considered absent.
+Excessive tardiness will result in disciplinary action.